Invariant factors as limit of singular values of a matrix: Introduction

-This paper is intended for general mathematics audience and hopefully is accessible to interested undergraduate mathematics students.
+This paper is intended for general mathematics audience and hopefully for the most part is accessible to interested mathematics students.

-Let $A \in \Mat(n, \C)$.
-Recall that the singular values of $A$ are square roots of the eigenvalues of the Hermitian matrix $AA^*$.
-The singular value decomposition states that there are $n \times n$ unitary matrices $U$, $W$ such that $A = UDW$ where $D$ is a diagonal matrix with singular values of $A$ as its diagonal entries.
+Let $A \in \Mat(n, \C)$ be an $n \times n$ complex matrix.
+Recall that the singular values of $A$ are square roots of the eigenvalues of the Hermitian matrix $AA^*$, where $A^* = \bar{A}^T$ is the conjugate transpose of $A$ (note that the eigenvalues of $AA^*$ are non-negative real numbers).
+The \emph{singular value decomposition} (for square matrices) states that there are $n \times n$ unitary matrices $U$, $W$ such that $A = UDW$, where $D$ is a diagonal matrix with singular values of $A$ as its diagonal entries.